SoftUni-Internal/interactive-content/EN/08-Validation-And-Error-Handling/01-Validation.md

 ## Custom Sanitizer

-To create a custom sanitizer, we use the `customSanitizer()` method.
+To create a custom sanitizer, we use the `customSanitizer()` method:

-Here is an example:

 ```js
 const { sanitizeParam } = require('express-validator');